evanjordan42/Weekli/README.md

 Enter shifts by clicking the 'Set Shifts' button and defining blocks of time in the same manner as setting preferences.

 To view a generated schedule, click the 'Go to schedule' button, then click 'Generate schedule'.
-If there are multiple possible schedules with the same preference score, clicking this will cycle through them randomly.